arnaldoaparicio/arnaldoaparicio.github.io/_posts/2023-02-08-github-actions-pt1.markdown

 ### Step 7: Commit it and see if your tests work

-Push your new `yml` file to Github, and check the `actions` tab on the repository to watch the action get run.
+Push your new `yml` file to GitHub, and check the `actions` tab on the repository to watch the action get run.
 For me, I'd head to [http://github.com/arnaldoaparicio/github_actions_walkthrough/actions/](http://github.com/arnaldoaparicio/github_actions_walkthrough/actions/)

 ### Step 8: Realize your tests don't work because `config/database.yml` needs to be updated

-The values in the `test` development block in `config/database.yml` need to include postgres user information to be used during the github Actions run.
+The values in the `test` development block in `config/database.yml` need to include postgres user information to be used during the GitHub Actions run.

 The values for `host`, `username`, and `password` should match what you have in `run_spec.yml`